eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt/README.md

 * __certificate__: The certificate hash.
 If **certificatepin** is set this hash is used to verify the connection.
 Clear to allow a new certificate pinning on the next connection attempt.
 If empty will be filled automatically by the next successful connection.
 An example input would be `SHA-256:83F9171E06A313118889F7D79302BD1B7A2042EE0CFD029ABF8DD06FFA6CD9D3`.
 * __publickey__: The public key hash.
 If **publickeypin** is set this hash is used to verify the connection.
 Clear to allow a new public key pinning on the next connection attempt.
 If empty will be filled automatically by the next successful connection.
 An example input would be `SHA-256:83F9171E06A313118889F7D79302BD1B7A2042EE0CFD029ABF8DD06FFA6CD9D3`.

+## Supported Channels

+You can extend your broker connection bridges with a channel:

+* __publishTrigger__: This channel is triggered when a value is published to the configured MQTT topic on this broker connection.
+The event payload will be the received MQTT topic value.

+Configuration parameters are:

+* __stateTopic__: This channel will trigger on this MQTT topic.
+This topic can contain wildcards like + and # for example "all/in/#" or "sensors/+/config".
+* __payload__: An optional condition on the value of the MQTT topic that must match before this channel is triggered.

 ## Full Example

 In a first example a very secure connection to a broker is defined.
 It pins the returned certificate and public key.